-Podcast listening has had steady growth of about 10-20% each year with over 112 million Americans having listened to a podcast at some point.
+Podcast listening has had steady growth of about 10-20% each year with over 51% of Americans having listened to a podcast at some point.

 Podcasts are a form of content marketing.
 If you’re camera shy or don’t have strong writing skills, you may choose to build your audience with a weekly podcast, though daily ones are more likely to grow fast.
 As with other forms of content marketing, the goal is to provide value to your listeners.
 Podcasts work well for non-visual niches.
 For example, you probably wouldn’t teach makeup tutorials this way.
 However, if you sell a productivity journal online, you might focus your weekly podcasts on the topic of productivity.

 Podcast Example: Of a Kind is one ecommerce brand that has created a standout podcast.
 Their podcast includes episodes on their top product picks, dating, how to make jewelry and more.
 The company’s two founders run the podcast together.
 Occasionally, they have special guests.

 A podcast might not be profitable in the traditional sense.
 However, it helps humanize the brand.
 It’s also a great way to find new customers who might not have heard of your brand.
 Talking about issues or topics that affect your target audience can help liven up your podcast.
 It’s not meant to be a sales pitch.